MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-653-Services-WagnerPeyser-Act-Employment-Service-System/subpart-F-Agricultural-Recruitment-System-US-Workers-ARS/section-653.501.md

 ##### § 653.501 Requirements for processing clearance orders. #####

-Link to an amendment published at 88 FR 82730, Nov.
-24, 2023.

-(a) *Assessment of need.* No ES office or SWA official may place a job order seeking workers to perform farmwork into intrastate or interstate clearance unless:
+(a) *Assessment of need.* No ES staff may place a job order seeking workers to perform farmwork into intrastate or interstate clearance unless:

 (1) The ES office and employer have attempted and have not been able to obtain sufficient workers within the local labor market area; or